jacko972/serverless-workshop/9-ExtendingYourApp/Readme.md

 The thing to note here is that the S3 Bucket parameter usedin resources is a little odd.
 Its the name of your bucket with all the - or _ removed and you need to prefix it with S3Bucket and capitalise the first letter of the bucket name.

-Now lets include the code for upload, create a folder called ```upload``` and a filein that folder called index.js with the following code:
+Now lets include the code for upload, create a folder called ```upload``` and a file in that folder called index.js with the following code:

 ```
 const AWS = require('aws-sdk')